CommonRoad/commonroad-autoware-interface/README.md

 To launch the overall software including our interface and the planning simulator, a Docker compose workflow is used.
 Please follow the instructions in our [Wiki](https://collab.dvb.bayern/display/TUMedgar/Docker+Compose+Workflow) to launch the software and run the code in simulation.

+Once you've launched to code and can see the RVIZ window, you can use the planning simulation as explained on [this page](https://autowarefoundation.github.io/autoware-documentation/latest/tutorials/ad-hoc-simulation/planning-simulation/).

 ### Trajectory replay mode

 **Caution: This mode currently doesn't work and should be updated**